1. Salt and pepper

 - Sainsbury’s stock cubes, fish

-If for vinaigrettes and salad dressings or indeed to for from-scratch concoctions, like my Ketchup-like tomato sauce, a good vinegar is a handy thing to have in your cupboard.
+If for vinaigrettes and salad dressings or indeed for from-scratch concoctions, like my Ketchup-like tomato sauce, a good vinegar is a handy thing to have in your cupboard.
 Aside from balsamic vinegar, which is only Low FODMAP at a serving size of one tablespoon, vinegar is #lofo.
 I personally don’t care for white or malt vinegar, but I slowly and steadily built up my vinegar collection from a lonely red wine vinegar to include: apple cider vinegar, white wine vinegar and rice vinegar.

 Strictly speaking, they are not kitchen cupboard essentials but worth investing in: windowsill or garden herbs.
 Us Low FODMAPpers are giving up on two strong flavour characters in our cooking – onion and garlic – so the flavour needs to come from somewhere else.
 Sure, you can infuse oils and use the green parts of spring onions for some of that, but herbs are your friend.
-Along dried spices in your cupboard or drawer, herbs like thyme, rosemary, oregano, sage, bay, chive, parsley and basil can elevate your dish to new heights (plus, make them look pretty for Instagram).
+Along with dried spices in your cupboard or drawer, herbs like thyme, rosemary, oregano, sage, bay, chive, parsley and basil can elevate your dish to new heights (plus, make them look pretty for Instagram).

 On the topic of spring onions, did you know that they grow back?
 No?
 Oh my, you are in for a treat.
-When you chop off the green parts of the spring onion, simply put the remaining part in a glass of water and pop it in your window.
+When you chop off the green parts of the spring onion, simply put the remaining part in a glass of water and pop it into your window.
 In a couple of days, it’ll start growing back the green parts (make sure you change the water every day or it’ll start to develop a foul smell).
 After 2-3 days, the roots will have recovered from the shock of having been ripped out of the soil, put in supermarket aisles and sold to… well… you.
 You can now plant them in soil and see them come to life once more.
-Voila, an endlessly replenishing kitchen essential for anyone on the Low FODMAP diet.
+Voila, you’ve got an endlessly replenishing kitchen essential for anyone on the Low FODMAP diet.